wilmix8/DOTWEB3.0/README.md

 Meaning :  J$  stands    for   Success  and  prosperity.
 -------

-and  it   is  the   No:1   Programming Language .
+and  it   is ranked   as  Ranked Z'   Programming Language .

 but  JDollar  is  the  wisdom  of  God;it  came by  God  Grace.